-For example, if you have a 5/1 ARM, it means that your rate is fixed for the first 5 years of the loan.
+For example, if you have a 5/1 ARM, it means that your rate is fixed for the first five years of the loan.
 After that, the loan can adjust once per year for the remainder of the loan term.
-However, a balloon mortgage loan generally has a fixed rate that is amortized over 30 years, but the term is generally between 5 to 7 years.
+However, a balloon mortgage loan generally has a fixed rate that is amortized over 30 years, but the term is generally between five to seven years.
 At the end of the term, a lump sum is due, called the balloon.

 A balloon mortgage can be interest only or interest plus principal.
-It’s typically for 5 to 7 years and has a balloon payment due at the end of the term.
-In contrast, a hard money loan is usually an interest only loan for 6 months to 2 years.
+It’s typically for five to seven years and has a balloon payment due at the end of the term.
+In contrast, a hard money loan is usually an interest-only loan for six months to two years.
 Instead of a balloon being due at the end of the term, the entire amount of principal is due at the end of the term and is usually paid off by flipping or refinancing the property.

 If you’re looking for a hard money loan to finance a fix-and-flip property, contact LendingHome.
 They’re a reputable nationwide lender that offers competitive rates to prime borrowers.
 They can prequalify you online in just a few minutes.

-A 5-year balloon means that the balloon mortgage loan term is for 5 years, but it’s typically amortized over 30 years.
-This means that the borrower will have a fixed rate with set mortgage payments for 5 years and at the end of the 5-year term, a lump sum is due.
+A five-year balloon means that the balloon mortgage loan term is for five years but, typically, it’s amortized over 30 years.
+This means that the borrower will have a fixed rate with set mortgage payments for five years and, at the end of the five-year term, a lump sum is due.
 Because the loan is amortized over 30 years, the monthly payments tend to be lower than a conventional 30-year mortgage.

-A balloon mortgage is a loan that is generally for 5 to 7 years and has a lump sum due at the end of the loan term.
+A balloon mortgage is a loan that is generally for five to seven years and has a lump sum due at the end of the loan term.
 A balloon mortgage rate typically starts at 4.5 percent.
-Investors and owner-occupants use balloon payment mortgages to take advantage of low rates, monthly payments and to qualify for a more expensive property than they would qualify for with a conventional loan.
+Investors and owner-occupants use balloon payment mortgages to take advantage of low rates, monthly payments, and to qualify for a more expensive property than they would qualify for with a conventional loan.

 Getting a great mortgage for your property has never been easier.
 Fill out a short form on LendingTree and let multiple lenders compete for your loan.
 Their online marketplace enables you to quickly compare rates, offers, and find a good fit.
 Take a few minutes and see your options.